 Once you spend enough money out-of-pocket on healthcare in a given year to reach your plan’s MOOP, your insurance provider will cover the full cost of any medical expenses you incur thereafter for the remainder of your insurance policy period.
 This usually lasts until the end of the calendar year.

 Deductible VS. Out-of-Pocket Maximum

 It’s common for people to confuse deductibles and MOOPs.
-While the terms are related, a deductible is the amount of money you have to pay out-of-pocket for covered healthcare services before your health insurance plan begins covering the cost for your care.
+While the terms are related, a deductible is the amount of money you have to pay out-of-pocket for covered healthcare services before your health insurance plan begins covering the cost of your care.
 An out-of-pocket limit helps you control a different kind of risk by placing a firm cap on the amount of money you’ll ever spend on healthcare in a given year.

-Much like deductibles, your out-of-pocket maximum will reset at the end of your insurance policy period; neither the maximum, nor the amount you’ve spent toward it, will carry over from plan year to plan year.
+Much like deductibles, your out-of-pocket maximum will reset at the end of your insurance policy period; neither the maximum nor the amount you’ve spent toward it, will carry over from plan year to plan year.

-In other words, after you meet your insurance deductible and spend enough in copayments and coinsurance to reach your MOOP, your health insurance provider will pay for any further healthcare you need, as long as you go to in-network doctors and receive care that is covered under the purview of your insurance plan.
+In other words, after you meet your insurance deductible and spend enough in copayments and co-insurance to reach your MOOP, your health insurance provider will pay for any further healthcare you need, as long as you go to in-network doctors and receive care that is covered under the purview of your insurance plan.